mitodl/handbook/openedx/MITx-edx-integration-tutor.md

    **NOTE**: Reference for [Installing extra xblocks and requirements](https://docs.tutor.edly.io/configuration.html#installing-extra-xblocks-and-requirements)

-5. **SKIP NEXT 3 STEPS ONLY if** you have cloned `edx-platform` and mounted it while setting up the tutor.
+5. **If you have cloned and mounted `edx-platform` while setting up the Tutor**, do this step and skip steps 6, 7, and 8.
 You can create `private.py` file at `edx-platform/lms/envs/{here}` and add the following configurations to allow additional OAuth providers

    ```
    from .production import AUTHENTICATION_BACKENDS, FEATURES, IDA_LOGOUT_URI_LIST, REGISTRATION_EXTRA_FIELDS